logicplace/pm-dev-docs/hardware/cpu/README.md

 ### Page registers

 In order to access 24-bit addresses using registers, separate page registers are available.
-IX and IY both provide 24-bit addresses using the XP and YP registers, respectively, as their upper 8 bits.
+IX and IY both provide 24-bit addresses using the XP and YP registers, respectively, as their uppermost 8 bits.
 HL, BR, and absolute addressing use the Expand Page register, EP, for selecting the page.
 It is generally good practice to maintain EP as 00h unless otherwise necessary.

 ### PC register